swouber/swouber/README.md

 this is the correct way

-you need to clone the repo
+you need to clone the repo (Requires Git For Windows if your on windows)

 ```
 git clone https://github.com/swouber/swouber.git